 Automation triggering productivity

-With DevOps, we obtain a completely automated infrastructure with the following benefits:
+With DevOps practice, we obtain a completely automated infrastructure with the following benefits:

 - Faster time to market– Quick deployments and easy communication allow getting to market faster.